 Alicante is the best location for lovers of sunshine.
 With so many beaches and hot, sticky days, it's surprising how little rainfall such a location on the coast gets.
-Alicante has an average annual rainfall of about 12.2 inches (311 mm).
-Compare this to the average annual rainfall of Manchester, which is 31.9 inches (810 mm).
+Alicante has an average yearly rainfall of about 12.2 inches (311 mm).
+Compare this to the average yearly rainfall of Manchester, which is 31.9 inches (810 mm).

 The Costa Blanca has over 200km of beaches, most of which are near Alicante and Benidorm.
-Some of the beaches on this iconic coastline have been awarded blue flags for upkeep and cleanliness.
-Postiguet in Alicante and Albufereta beaches are just a couple in the vicinity of the city that have been awarded blue flags.
+Some of the beaches on this iconic coastline has been awarded blue flags for upkeep and cleanliness.
+Postiguet in Alicante and Albufereta beaches are just a couple in the vicinity of the city that has been awarded blue flags.

 Not only are the beaches clean in the Costa Blanca, but the climate is perfect too.
 You've heard before about the reasons why so many people travel here on package holidays; the guaranteed sea, sand and sun.
 But what you may not know about this area, is that Costa Blanca has the healthiest climate in the world according to the World Health Organisation.

-The city of Alicante as well as Costa Blanca have world-renowned archaeological sites.
-Some of which have uncovered evidence of a Neolithic civilization, from the era towards the end of the Stone Age.
+The city of Alicante, as well as Costa Blanca, have world-renowned archaeological sites.
+Some of which have uncovered evidence of a Neolithic civilisation, from the era towards the end of the Stone Age.
 The Cardium Pottery Culture of the Neolithic era settled near Costa Blanca thousands of years ago.
-After the Neolithic era, many different civilizations made their mark on the land.
+After the Neolithic period, many different civilisations made their mark on the land.
 There is known evidence of the Phoenicians, Greeks, Romans, Visigoths, Carthaginians and Moors claiming Costa Blanca and Alicante as their strategic port.
 The evidence of the Moors is evident as you leave the airport: with the abundance of palm trees with African origin.